 example, Art History, Economics, or Sociology.
 Log into SIS,

-(NOTE: Skip this step for Tufts Abroad and Fletcher courses).
+(NOTE: Skip this step for Tufts Abroad, Fletcher, and Consortium

 - After receiving credit for the course(s) on SIS from the

 corresponding department(s), complete the

 Form.
 Be prepared to attach a course syllabus (in English) and write a

 brief explanation of the course's relevance to International Relations,

 and how it meets the specific requirement within the Core or

 Thematic Concentration Requirement for which you are seeking inclusion.